bencardoen/DataCurator.jl/README.md

   ```
   This will now match files with 1 or more integers at the beginning of the file name. **Note** If you try to pass a regex such as *.txt, you'll get an error complaining about PCRE not being able to compile your Regex.
 The reason for this is the lookahead/lookback functionality in the Regex engine not allowing such wildcards at the beginning of a regex.
 When you write *.txt, what you probably meant was 'anything with extension txt', but not the name ".txt", which " *.txt " will also match.
 Instead, use "\.\*.txt".
 When in doubt, don't use a regex if you can avoid it.
 Similar to Kruger-Dunning, those who believe they can wield a regex with confidence, probably shouldn't.

+##### Negating conditions:
-- **Negating conditions**: By default your conditions are 'OR'ed, and by setting all=yes, you have 'AND'.
+By default your conditions are 'OR'ed, and by setting all=yes, you have 'AND'.
 By flipping action_on_succes you can negate all conditions.
 So in essence you don't need more than that for all combinations, but if you need to specifically flip 1 condition, this will get messy.
 Instead, you can negate any condition by giving it a prefix argumet of "not".
   ```toml
   [global]
   act_on_success = true